angular/angular/aio/content/guide/reactive-forms.md

 The component _class_ defines control properties without regard for their representation in the template.
 You define the `state`, `power`, and `sidekick` controls the same way you defined the `name` control.
-You tie these controls to the template HTML elements in the same way, specifiying the `FormControl` name with the `formControlName` directive.
+You tie these controls to the template HTML elements in the same way, specifying the `FormControl` name with the `formControlName` directive.

 See the API reference for more information about [radio buttons](api/forms/RadioControlValueAccessor "API: RadioControlValueAccessor"),